cyprich/Obsidian/School/VaCT.md

 Availability - a percentage of uptime over time
 E.g. 5 9s = 99.999%

+High availability

+- System can withstand some measure of degradation while still remaining available
+- Downtime is minimized
+- Minimal human intervention is required

 Factors that influence availability

+- Fault tolerance - built-in redundancy, ability to remain operational
+- Scalability - accommodate increases in capacity needs
+- Recoverability - restoring service

+### AWS Trusted Advisor

+Online tool, that provides real-time guidance
+Looks at your entire AWS environment

+5 categories

+- Cost optimization
+- Performance
+- Security
 - Fault tolerance
-- Scalability
-- Recoverability
+- Service limits

-### AWS Trusted Advisor

 ## Automatic Scaling and Monitoring

+> AWS M10

 ### Load Balancing

-> AWS M10

-Load Balance over

-- a
+Distributes incoming application or network traffic across multiple targets in a single Availability Zone or across multiple Availability Zones

 Types

 - Application Load Balancer - HTTP and HTTPS traffic - L7
-- Network Load Balancer - L4
+- Network Load Balancer - TCP, UDP, TLS - L4
-- Classic Load Balancer (Previous Generation)
+- Classic Load Balancer (Previous Generation) - both L4 and L7, across multiple EC2 instances

+With Application and Network Load Balancers, you register targets in target group, and route traffic to the target groups
+With Classic Load Balancers, you register instances with the load balancer

+Use Cases

+- Highly available and fault-tolerant applications
+- Containerized applications
+- Elasticity and scalability
+- VPC
+- Hybrid environments
+- Invoke Lambda functions over HTTP(S)

 ### Amazon CloudWatch

 Monitoring of resources and apps that run on AWS
 Collects and tracks standard and custom metrics
+Alarms and Events
 Sends notification to Amazon Simple Notification Service (SNS)

-CloudWatch alarms
+CloudWatch alarms - alarm me when some special conditions are met

 ### Amazon EC2 Auto Scaling

-Auto Scaling Groups
+Auto Scaling group

-- Minimum size
-- Desired capacity
+- Collection of EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management
-- Maximum size
+- You can specify minimum+maximum size and desired capacity

 Scaling out (adding more) and Scaling in (removing unused)

+When auto scaling, you specify

+- _What_ - AMI, instance type, Security groups, ...
+- _Where_ - VPC, subnets, ...
+- _When_ - health checks, min/max/desired capacity, scheduled actions, scaling policies, ...

 Implement dynamic scaling with CloudWatch and Elastic Load Balancing